-There were 12 (63%) planning applications specifically refused against LPS Policy SP16 and also SP20 out of a total of 19 planning applications refused during 2018/19.
-1 application were refused specifically on design grounds in relation to SP12, and was a Listed Building.
+There were 9 (23%) planning applications specifically refused against LPS Policy SP16 and also SP20 out of a total of 38 planning applications refused during 2019/20.
+One was subsequently allowed on appeal.

 9.13 Landscape

 Indicator: Number of Planning Applications refused on the basis of landscape impact (Policy SP13)